Western Schism: Two popes

 Map showing allegiance to Rome (blue), to Avignon (red), and variable allegiance (orange) during the Western Schism; this breakdown is valid until the Council of Pisa (1409), which created a third line of claimants.

 The majority of the cardinals who had elected Urban VI quickly regretted their decision and removed themselves to Anagni.
-Meeting at Fondi, thirteen cardinals elected Count Robert of Geneva as Pope Clement VII on 20 September 1378.
+Meeting at Fondi, thirteen cardinals elected Clement VII on 20 September 1378.
 The dissident cardinals argued that the election of Urban VI was invalid because it had been out of fear of the rioting Roman crowds.
-Unable to maintain himself in Anagni, and following the defeat of his forces at the battle of Marino, Clement VII fled to Naples, which was ruled by one of his supporters, Queen Joanna I of Naples.
+Unable to maintain himself in Anagni, and following the defeat of his forces at the Battle of Marino, Clement VII fled to Naples, which was ruled by one of his supporters, Queen Joanna I of Naples.
 Despite being met regally by Joanna, Clement was met with the populace chanting Viva Papa Urbano (Long Live Pope Urban) and Muoia l'Anticristo (Death to the Antichrist), which convinced him to leave.
 He took a ship to Avignon and reestablished the papal court there.
-Charles V of France, who seems to have been irked beforehand by the choice of the Roman pontiff, soon became his greatest protector.
+King Charles V of France, who seems to have been irked beforehand by the choice of the Roman pontiff, soon became his greatest protector.
 Besides France, Clement eventually succeeded in winning to his cause Castile, Aragon, Navarre, Poland, Lithuania, Hungary, Scotland, and most of Italy besides Naples and Savoy.
-Years later, Owain Glyndŵr's rebellion in Wales also recognized the Avignon antipope Benedict XIII.
-John I of Portugal, the founder of the House of Aviz, who took the throne with English support signed the Treaty of Windsor in 1386 and firmly sided with Urban VI.
-Unlike their relatives, the Angevin kings of Hungary (Louis I and Mary) supported Rome.
+Years later, Owain Glyndŵr's rebellion in Wales also recognized the Avignonian Benedict XIII.
+King John I of Portugal, the founder of the House of Aviz, who took the throne with English support signed the Treaty of Windsor in 1386 and firmly sided with Urban VI.
+Unlike their relatives, the Angevin rulers of Hungary (Louis I and Mary) supported Rome.
 Joanna I of Naples, who sided with Clement VII was deposed and replaced by Charles III in 1381.
-Charles III would later take the throne of Hungary from Mary and her husband Sigismund; for this she was excommunicated by Urban VI.
+Charles III later took the throne of Hungary from Mary; for this she was excommunicated by Urban VI.